-In contrast, in problematic Facebook users the Nogo-P3 to pleasant, Facebook-related, and neutral did not differ from each other and was significantly reduced as compared to the Nogo-P3 to unpleasant pictures.
+In contrast, in problematic Facebook users the Nogo-P3 to pleasant, Facebook-related, and neutral did not differ from each other and was significantly reduced compared with the Nogo-P3 to unpleasant pictures.
 Reduced Nogo-P3 amplitude is considered a robust finding in substance use disorders (Cohen et al., 1997; Colrain et al., 2011).
-Indeed, it has also been reported in nicotine use disorder (Evans et al., 2009), alcoholism (Porjesz & Begleiter, 2003), and stimulant use disorder (Sokhadze et al., 2008).
-Taken together, our findings suggest that similar to substance use disorders, problematic Facebook use is characterized by under-engagement of response inhibition processes in the context of natural reward- and Facebook-related stimuli.
+Indeed, it also has been reported in nicotine use disorder (Evans et al., 2009), alcoholism (Porjesz & Begleiter, 2003), and stimulant use disorder (Sokhadze et al., 2008).
+Taken together, our findings suggest that similar to substance use disorders, problematic Facebook use is characterized by underengagement of response inhibition processes in the context of natural reward- and Facebook-related stimuli.

-Unexpectedly, the exploratory analysis revealed that the amplitude of the Nogo-P2 in response to Facebook-related and affective (pleasant and unpleasant) pictures was significantly larger in problematic as compared to non-problematic Facebook users, whereas the Nogo-P2 amplitude to neutral pictures did not differ between groups.
-These results may indicate that, in early, automatic stages of information processing, problematic Facebook users already tend to allocate more attention towards Facebook-related and affective stimuli.
-This result is similar to findings from previous studies investigating differences in the attentional processing of food-related words in obese and normal-weight individuals (Nijs et al., 2010).
+Unexpectedly, the exploratory analysis revealed that the amplitude of the Nogo-P2 in response to Facebook-related and affective (pleasant and unpleasant) pictures was significantly larger in problematic as compared to nonproblematic Facebook users, whereas the Nogo-P2 amplitude to neutral pictures did not differ between groups.
+These results may indicate that in early, automatic stages of information processing, problematic Facebook users already tend to allocate more attention toward Facebook-related and affective stimuli.
+This result is similar to findings from previous studies that investigated differences in the attentional processing of food-related words in obese and normal-weight individuals (Nijs et al., 2010).

-As expected, problematic users rated Facebook-related pictures as more pleasant and arousing as compared with non-problematic users, suggesting that similarly to drug-related cues in substance use disorders (Engelmann et al., 2011; Littel & Franken, 2007; Lubman et al., 2009; Wölfling et al., 2011), positive reinforcement from Facebook use may be transferred to Facebook-related stimuli (Everitt et al., 1999; Grimm, 2000).
+As expected, problematic users rated Facebook-related pictures as more pleasant and arousing as compared with nonproblematic users, suggesting that similar to drug-related cues in substance use disorders (Engelmann et al., 2011; Littel & Franken, 2007; Lubman et al., 2009; Wölfling et al., 2011), positive reinforcement from Facebook use may be transferred to Facebook-related stimuli (Everitt et al., 1999; Grimm, 2000).